schellingb/dosbox-pure/README.md

 Using the core option `Save States Support`, rewinding can be enabled.
 Keep in mind that rewind support comes at a high performance cost.

+### Booter games
+When loading a ZIP file which contains a floppy or hard-disk image or loading such a disk image directly, the [start menu](#start-menu-with-auto-start) will show an additional option `[BOOT IMAGE FILE]`.
+When selected, a list of system modes (emulated graphics card) will be shown and once a mode is selected, DOSBox Pure will try to boot from the mounted image.
+While running a booter game, the mounted disk can be easily swapped with the [Disc Control menu](#mount-disk-images-from-inside-zip-files) or hotkeys set in the frontend.

 ### Loading M3U8 files
 If the core gets loaded with a `.m3u8` file, all files listed in it will be added to the disc swap menu.
 The first image will automatically get mounted as A: or D: drive depending